 The European Parliament will once again be present at this year's National Ploughing Championships, which take place from Tuesday 20 to Thursday 22 September at Screggan, Tullamore, Co.
 Offaly.
 We will be available to assist you with questions on EU policies, your rights as a European citizen and all topics of EU interest.
 Experts in the field of the Common Agricultural Policy will also be on hand.
+You will find us in Block 3, row 13, stand no 307.

 The Sakharov Prize for Freedom of Thought is awarded each year by the European Parliament to individuals who have made an exceptional contribution to the fight for human rights across the globe, drawing attention to human rights violations as well as supporting the laureates and their cause.
 Raif Badawi, a Saudi Arabian blogger, human rights activist and author of the website Free Saudi Liberals, whose wife, Ensaf Haidar, accepted the prize on his behalf at the European Parliament in Strasbourg, is the 2015 Laureate.